seandstewart/bardly/pending/romances/a-winter-s-tale/uncut.md

 faces?
 Is there not milking-time, when you are
 going to bed, or kiln-hole, to whistle off these
 secrets, but you must be tittle-tattling before all
-our guests? 'tis well they are whispering: clamour
+our guests? 'tis well they are whispering: clamor
 your tongues, and not a word more.

 **MOPSA**